 Then, there are the animals.
 You often hear about how fearless they are, how they do not sense danger from humans.
 It seems hard to believe.
 I have come across wild animals in national parks in Africa and Central America who have little exposure to humans and yet, they do fear us.
 It just seems instinctive for animals to sense that we can do them harm.

 We were on a small catamaran called the Seaman Journey which had 9 cabins and a capacity for 16 passengers.
 It was a very comfortable and spacious boat.
 The food was delicious and plentiful.
 The cabins were nice with comfortable beds and a good size bathroom.
 There was a nice indoor living room where we socialized with many lovely people from all over the world.
 There was a fantastic upper deck with lounge chairs for sunbathing or watching the sunset.
-We had a large crew who were friendly, worked very hard and indeed, gave each of us any personal attention that we needed.
+We had a large crew who were friendly, worked very hard whether we were cruising or not, and gave each of us any personal attention that we needed.

 There was an itinerary already set out for each morning and afternoon on the cruise.
 Each night, the naturalist guide would give the guests a quick run down of the schedule for the following day, including wake up times.
 Basically, each day we visited an island.
 In the morning, we would explore one side of it and in the afternoon, we would explore another.
-Most mornings started early and the significant travelling between islands happened at night.
+Most mornings started early and most cruising between islands happened at night.